Japan PM says dialogue with China, S. Korea key to stability

 Kishida said stable relations between the two sides depend on efforts by Seoul to settle their disputes, including one over South Korean court decisions awarding compensation to wartime Korean workers in Japanese factories.

-Kishida also said he will prioritize policies to ease surging energy and food prices triggered by Russia’s invasion of Ukraine.
+Kishida said he will also prioritize policies to ease surging energy and food prices triggered by Russia’s invasion of Ukraine.

 Official campaigning for the election for about half of parliament’s upper house, the less powerful of its two chambers, begins Wednesday.
 More than 500 candidates are expected.